-A copy of the mark sheet submitted to the University for each module at each College will typically be shared ahead of cross-college moderation, showing what sample has been chosen for moderation.
-This mark sheet must be included with the moderation samples and shall be completed to show the marks given for each individual assessment, as well as the overall coursework mark given.
+All marks will be available on the gradebook ahead of moderation.
+Appendix V, the Internal / Cross College Moderation Form will be completed ahead of moderation / cross college moderation to clearly indicate which assessments are to be moderated.
 If after moderation it is agreed by the first marker and the cross college moderator that the marks given shall be adjusted (e.g. because too high or too low) then ALL the marks for the piece of work in question shall be altered either up or down as a group or ALL completely individually remarked.
 These adjustments shall be noted on ALL the relevant assignment front sheets as a record of what has happened.